 Bhagavad Geeta: Chapter 2, Verses 39–44

-In the previous verses, Sri Krishna has put forth different points of view (from a spiritual, ethical, and intellectual standpoint) for why Arjuna should do his duty and fight the war.
+In the earlier verses, Shri Krishna has presented different points of view from a spiritual standpoint.
+He also offers perspectives from an ethical and intellectual standpoint.
+These aspects explain why Arjuna should do his duty and fight the war.
 He also explains with what attitude Arjuna should fight the war.

 Even after all this knowledge given to Arjuna, it is not his experience yet.
-Arjuna would have thanked Sri Krishna and fought the war if this was his direct experience, but that is not the case.
-The second half of chapter 2 talks about the means for experiencing this knowledge through Karma yoga or buddhi yoga – what action to perform and with which attitude.
+If this was his direct experience, Arjuna would have thanked Shri Krishna and gone ahead with fighting the war.
+But that is not the case.
+The second half of chapter 2 explains how to experience this knowledge.
+It discusses karma yoga and buddhi yoga.
+It covers what action to perform and with which attitude.

 Karma yoga is termed buddhi yoga as karma (action) is performed with certain buddhi (attitude).
 The practice of karma yoga is the means for spiritual progress and knowledge.
-As suggested by Sri Krishna in verse 38 of chapter 2, being equanimous in all situations is the secret to achieving mental purity, and this is possible only when action is detached from the ego.
+Shri Krishna declared in chapter 2, verse 38—being equanimous in all situations is the secret to achieving mental purity.
+This is possible only when action is detached from the ego.

 Chapter 2, Verse 39